Seahorse

 Top 10 Fun Facts about Seahorse

-4. Tail Like a Four-Sided Spring
+4. A Tail Like a Monkey (But Stronger)

 Diving & Observation Notes